Stratification theorems for exponential sums in families: Introduction

-In fact, and this is crucial for the motivating application, we will go further by allowing more general summands than $\chi(g(x))$ in the exponential sums.
+In fact, and this is crucial for the motivating application, we need to go further by allowing more general summands than $\chi(g(x))$ in the exponential sums.

 More precisely, we want to allow trace functions ``adapted'' to a given stratification of the summation space~$V$.
-This means the following: we are given a stratification $\mcV$ of~$V$, and an object~$L$ of the derived category $D^b_c(V[1/\ell],\bQl)$\footnote{\ There is a short intuitive introduction to the objects of the derived category $D^b_c(V[1/\ell],\bQl)$ in \S8.3.} which is adapted to~$\mcV$, in the sense that all of its cohomology sheaves of~$L$ are lisse on all strats of~$\mcV$ (see~\cite[p.\,120]{fouvry-katz}).
+This means the following: we are given a prime number~$\ell$, a stratification $\mcV=(V_i)$ of~$V$ (this is simply a set-theoretic partition of $V$ into finitely many reduced locally closed-subschemes, see~\cite[p.\,120]{fouvry-katz}) and an object~$L$ of the derived category $D^b_c(V[1/\ell],\bQl)$\footnote{\ There is a short intuitive introduction to the objects of the derived category $D^b_c(V[1/\ell],\bQl)$ in Section~\ref{ssec-weight}.} which is adapted to~$\mcV$, in the sense that all of its cohomology sheaves of~$L$ are lisse on all strata of~$\mcV$ (see~\cite[p.\,120]{fouvry-katz}).
 We then consider the family of sums

-for $h\in\Aa^n(\Fp)$, and we want to obtain stratification statements for this sum.
-This generalizes the setting of Theorem~\ref{th-fk}, where the stratification is~$\mcV=\{V\}$ and the object~$L$ is the single sheaf $\mcL_{\chi(g)}$ viewed as a complex by being in degree~$0$.
-This is indeed adapted to~$\mcV$, because $\mcL_{\chi(g)}$ is the unique non-zero cohomology sheaf in that case, and by assumption is lisse on~$V$.
+for $h\in\Aa^n(\Fp)=\Ff_p^n$, and we want to obtain stratification statements for this sum similar to those in Theorem~\ref{th-fk}.

+\begin{remark} This setting does indeed generalize the situation in Theorem~\ref{th-fk} (and the proofs of the results of Fouvry--Katz go through this step): if we take the ``trivial'' stratification~$\mcV=\{V\}$ and the object~$L$ to be the single sheaf $[x\mapsto x^a]^*g^*\bQl$ (viewed as a complex by being in degree~$0$), then the trace function of $L$ is a combination of $\chi(g(x))$ for all multiplicative characters of order dividing~$a$.
+(Such an object is adapted to~$\mcV$ because it ``is'' its unique non-zero cohomology sheaf, and because $g$ is invertible.) \end{remark}